programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figure>

 Note that this method circumvents the need to specify your grid dimensions, as Plotly Express will automatically divide the grid into the number of categories available (in this case, a 2x1 grid &mdash; one chart for males and one for females).
-However, the method only works for creating a figure which contains just *one* type of graph.
-We will discuss how to create figures which contain specified dimensions and multiple types of graph in the section on using Graph Objects.
+However, the method only works for creating a figure which contains just one type of graph.
+We will discuss how to create figures which contain specified dimensions and multiple types of graph in [this section](#subplots) on using Graph Objects.

 ### Adding Animations: Animation Frames

 As we have seen, Plotly Express figures already feature some inbuilt interactivity.
 Yet, there are a number of other features which we could add to increase interactivity, including animation frames.

 An animation frame depicts the way data change in relation to a certain measure.
-In historical research, the measure of time is the most likely to be useful, although most other numerical variables with some inherent rankability (e.g. ordinal or interval data) should work.
+In historical research, the measure which is most likely to be useful is time, although most other numerical variables with some inherent rankability (e.g. ordinal or interval data) should work.
 A Plotly Express figure with an animation frame will contain an interactive toolbar which allows users not only to play/stop the animation but also to manually scroll to the data dispersion at selected points.

 To create a figure with an animation frame, start by using the usual method outlined in the above examples to specify which type of graph is desired.
 Then, within that method, use the `animation_frame` parameter to specify which variable should be used for visualising change.
 The example below builds a bar chart depicting changes in male and female homicide prosecutions over the sample period: